istqborg/istqb_product_template/sample-exam/questions.md

 Thus:

-a) Is correct
+a.
+Is correct
-b) Is not correct
+b.
+Is not correct
-c) Is not correct
+c.
+Is not correct
-d) Is not correct
+d.
+Is not correct